adrianalonsoba/THREEDC/docs/api.md

 ## <a name="util" href="#util">#</a>  Main utilities

 #### THREEDC.renderAll()
-Render all the instantiated charts, the charts contained into panels and the independent charts.
+Render all the chart instances (the charts contained into panels and the independent charts).

 #### THREEDC.removelAll()
 Remove all charts fromt the scene.